The Annabelle Doll & the Warrens: The Engine Behind a Haunted-House Empire.

 - 1952 Ed and Lorraine Warren found the New England Society for Psychic Research.

-- 1970 The Annabelle doll story begins; the Warrens take the doll for their museum.
+- 1970 The Annabelle doll story begins; the Warrens take the doll for their Occult Museum.

 - 1975–1980s The Warrens attach to Amityville, Enfield, the Perron haunting, and other cases.

-- 2013–present The Conjuring and Annabelle films turn the cases into a franchise.
+- 2013–present The Conjuring and Annabelle films turn the cases into a global franchise.

 Full bibliography.

-- Ed and Lorraine Warren, published case books and lectures; New England Society for Psychic Research materials.
+- Gerald Brittle, The Demonologist: The Extraordinary Career of Ed and Lorraine Warren (1980); Ed and Lorraine Warren lectures and New England Society for Psychic Research materials.

-- Ray Garton's interviews and statements about co-authoring a Warren case and being told to fabricate.
+- Ray Garton's interviews and statements about co-authoring In a Dark Place and being told to fabricate a coherent story.

-- Joe Nickell and other skeptical investigators on the Warren cases.
+- Joe Nickell and other skeptical investigators on the Warren cases; Sharon A. Hill on the self-made Warren mythos.

-- Coverage of the Annabelle doll, the Occult Museum, and the Conjuring Universe films.
+- Coverage of the Annabelle doll, the Occult Museum in Monroe, Connecticut, and the Conjuring Universe films (2013–).

 Frequently asked questions.